seijikun/CXXIter/README.md

 ## The API

+A full API-Documentation can be found [here](https://seijikun.github.io/CXXIter/).
+(due to Doxygen C++20 limitations, this is currently very broken)

 ### Entry
 The `CXXIter` interface is entered by instantiating one of the possible source classes.
 The type of the source determines how the values from the container are passed (const reference / reference / move semantics).